whatyouhide/gotham-contrib/README.md

 Go to your local repository of the [st][st], merge your own `config.h` with the values in `st/config.h`.
 Run `make` and `[sudo] make install`.

+### Visual Studio Code

+Gotham theme is now available on the [VSCode Marketplace](vscode-theme-marketplace).
+You can find more information in [vscode-theme-gotham][vscode-theme-repo] repository.

 ## Contributing

 I'm more than happy to accept Pull Requests of any kind: bug fixes, support for